Ciao, welcome back to my blog!

 If you would like to know more about fennel, check this article from Love and lemons:

 -200ml single cream

 -Half teaspoon of turmeric powder

--Peel the skin of the squash, cut the pulp into cubes and bake it at 180 degrees until soft (more or less 20 minutes)
+-Peel the skin of the Butternut squash with the help of a potato peeler, cut the pulp into cubes and bake it at 180 degrees until soft (more or less 20 minutes)

--Wash the fennel troughoutly (if they are organic they might have some soil inside), slice it rather thinly and keep the leaves as decoration.
+-Wash the fennel very carefully (if they are organic they might have dirt in the layers), slice it rather thinly and keep the leaves as decoration.

 -Lay the puff pastry on an oven tray and make some small holes with the ribs of a fork

--Spread the squash cream on the puff pastry and them top it with the fennel slices.
+-Spread the squash cream on the puff pastry and then top it with the fennel slices.
 Season them with a bit of salt and pepper.

 -Grate some cheddar cheese on it and then add the breadcrumbs.